bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 [Search page](search.html "Find Candidates and Get Demographics")

-### Revise and/or Merge Patient
+#### Revise and/or Merge Patient

 Revise and Merge Patient are maintain transactions that are closely related and therefore are described in the same section.
-They use the same FHIR structure and resources; merge will have additional parameters.
+They use the same FHIR structure and resources; merge uses additional parameters.

 Revise and Merge Operations |
 :--- |